cs107-lahg/cs107-FinalProject/docs/milestone2.md

 ## Future Features

-In our next milestone, we want to implement a Jacobian module to compute automatic differentiation for vector input of vector function.
+In our next milestone, we want to implement a Jacobian module to compute automatic differentiation for vector input of vector functions.
 In order to do that, we will include a new module called Jacobian.
 The package functions will change since we will have to now have to have a vector of values and a vector of derivatives and also support vector-valued operations.
 We will implement this by leveraging our current scalar-valued implentation.

 We do not expect our folder structure to change very much, all our package-related functions will live in `lahg_ad` and become part of our main package, and we will test our code the same way.

-We will also include a new module that implements the automatic differentiation reverse mode.
+We will also include a new module that implements reverse-mode automatic differentiation.
 The primary challenge would be the process of storing a whole computation graph described in the Background section.
 We will have to think about how to best store this computational graph, and how to best represent this to the user.

+By traversing the computational graph backwards, reverse mode recovers the partial derivatives of the $i$th output $f_i$ with respect to the n variables $v_{j-m}$ with $j = 1,2,3,...,n$.
+Reverse mode computes the sensitivity of $f$ with respect to the independent and intermediate variables $v_{j-m}$.
+There are two passes in reverse mode: forward pass and reverse pass.

+The forward pass computes the partial derivative using the elementary functions, but does not use the chain rule.
+We do not need to apply the chain rule because this will be "built up" in the reverse pass.
+The reverse pass reconstructs the chain rule that was ignored in the forward pass.
+We will initialize $\bar{v}_i = 0$ then iterate over the children $j$ of node $i$, updating the values with $\bar{v}_i = \bar{v}_i + \frac{df}{dv_j} \frac{dv_j}{dv_i} = \bar{v}_i + \bar{v}_j \frac{dv_j}{dv_i}$.
+After we've iterated over all the children nodes for node $i$, we can update the parent nodes.

+With this in mind, we plan to build a graph of nodes starting with our x and/or y inputs.
+Starting with the forward pass, x and/or y will become the root of our graph.
+As we build our expression, we would create a child node on our graph for each operation we perform.
+This would allow us to easily perform a reverse pass as we've created a parent-child relationship between the nodes.
+The gradient computations will be saved in our nodes and we would be able to use those weights in the reverse pass.